This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve made this easy chocolate lava cake recipe, I’d love to hear how it turned out for you.
+If you’ve made this single serve lava cake, I’d love to hear how it turned out for you.
 Please rate the recipe and share your thoughts in the comments below.

 Snapped a photo?
 Tag us on Instagram; we’d be thrilled to see your creation!